Asian Americans and Pacific Islanders are still targets of hatred 5 years after pandemic surge - WTOP News

 Kulkarni, executive director of the AAPI Equity Alliance, Cynthia Choi of Chinese for Affirmative Action, and San Francisco State University professor Russell Jeung came together in 2020 after a Los Angeles teen of Asian descent was assaulted at school.
 They solicited accounts of hate acts from victims, even those not legally hate crimes.
 They received a barrage.

-“The first thing we need to know and understand is how big of a problem is this,” Kulkarni said, adding that she will be eternally grateful that people responded.
+“We said ‘Well, the first thing we need to know and understand is how big of a problem is this,’” Kulkarni said, adding that she will be eternally grateful that people responded.
 “That helped us to know what was going on.”

 Besides federal hate crimes legislation, Stop AAPI Hate’s data led to the passing of three California bills.
 These included expanding civil rights protection in public spaces and studying hate-driven harassment on public transit.
 They’ve also attempted social media campaigns like “Spread AAPI Love,” the opposite of their moniker.

-Note: This story originally moved March 27, 2025.
-It has been updated to restore a dropped word to a subheadline.